-Established following the Civil War during the Reconstruction era, Mount Tabor First Baptist Church was officially established.
-The church was organized during a Wednesday “Prayer Meeting” on September 15, 1869, in Palatka, Florida.
-The original meeting place was in the Hudson Building.
-The second meeting place was a nicely constructed brush arbor.
-The arbor consisted of an open-sided shelter, created using vertical poles driven into the ground with additional poles laid across the top as support for a roof of cut branches or hay) built with the choicest shrubs.
+Following the Civil War during the Reconstruction Era, the institution known as Mount Tabor First Baptist Church was officially established.
+The church was organized during a “Wednesday Prayer Meeting,” on the 15th day of September 1869, in Palatka, Florida.
+The original meeting place was in the “Hudson Building” and the second meeting place was a nicely constructed “Brush Arbor” (a rough, open-sided shelter constructed of vertical poles driven into the ground with additional long poles laid across the top as support for a roof of brush, cut branches or hay) built with the choicest shrubs.